Rosalind Franklin (rover): Naming

 In July 2018, the European Space Agency launched a public outreach campaign to choose a name for the rover.
 On 7 February 2019, the ExoMars rover was named Rosalind Franklin in honour of scientist Rosalind Franklin (1920–1958), who made key contributions to the understanding of the molecular structures of DNA (deoxyribonucleic acid), RNA (ribonucleic acid), viruses, coal, and graphite.

-Launch schedule and delays
+Launch delays

 By March 2013, the spacecraft was scheduled to launch in 2018 with a Mars landing in early 2019.
 Delays in European and Russian industrial activities and deliveries of scientific payloads forced the launch to be pushed back.
 In May 2016, ESA announced that the mission had been moved to the next available launch window of July 2020.
 ESA ministerial meetings in December 2016 reviewed mission issues including ExoMars funding and lessons learned from the ExoMars 2016 Schiaparelli mission, which had crashed after its atmospheric entry and parachute descent (the 2020 mission drawing on Schiaparelli heritage for elements of its entry, descent and landing systems).
 In March 2020, ESA delayed the launch to August–October 2022 due to parachute testing issues.
 This was later refined to a twelve-day launch window starting on 20 September until 1 October 2022, with a scheduled landing around 10 June 2023.